gatsbyjs/gatsby/docs/docs/building-with-components.md

 the Gatsby repo.

 ### Non-page components
-A Non-page component is embedded inside some other component forming a hierarchy that can get quite deep Gatsby uses GraphQL to enable components to declare the data they need.Using StaticQuery, you can colocate a component with its data.
+A Non-page component is one that's embedded inside some other component, forming a component hierarchy.
+An example would be a Header component that's included in multiple page components.
+Gatsby uses GraphQL to enable components to declare the data they need.
+Using the [StaticQuery](/docs/static-query/) component or [useStaticQuery hook](/docs/use-static-query/), you can colocate a non-page component with its data.